-The HP Envy x360 was a solid performer last year, but the 2020 model and its 4000-series AMD CPU is an absolutely amazing value at under $1,000.
-The 13.3-inch touchscreen display is bright and vivid and with the handy 2-in-1 folding form factor it will allow you to enjoy your content in a variety of configurations.
+The previous HP Envy x360 was a solid performer, but the 2020 model and its 4000-series AMD CPU is an absolutely amazing value at under $1,000.
+The 13.3-inch touchscreen display is bright and vivid and the handy 2-in-1 folding form factor allows you to enjoy your content in a variety of configurations.
 While gamers will still want to look at our best gaming laptops page, the HP Envy x360 has absolutely unbeatable performance for this price range that will be more than sufficient for the vast majority of users.

 The sleek and stylish aluminum design of the HP also helps to give it the premium look and feel of a laptop that costs hundreds more.
 While it still can't compete with its pricier sibling, the HP Spectre x360 (which grabbed our top spot among the best 2-in-1-laptops), the all off to the Envy x360 is less than you would think for the price difference and is simply an excellent-looking laptop with fantastic performance.

 The Asus ROG Flow X13 is truly a unique beast, delivering impressive performance in a sub 3 pound laptop thanks to its new Ryzen 5000-series processor paired with an Nvidia GeForce GTX 1650 Max-Q GPU.
 But that's not its best trick, add the compact XG Mobile eGPU and you've just turned the ROG Flow X13 into a beast of a gaming laptop with the power of an Nvidia RTX 3080.